 Interest on the Bonds will accrue from the date of delivery, and will be calculated on the basis of a 360-day year composed of twelve 30-day months.
-Interest on the Bonds is payable on each March 15 and September 15, commencing March 15, 2013, until maturity or prior redemption.
-The Bonds are initially issuable only to Cede & Co., as nominee of The Depository Trust Company, New York, New York ("DTC") pursuant to the book-entry-only system described herein.
+Interest on the Bonds is payable on each March 15 and September 15, commencing September 15, 2014, until maturity or prior redemption.
+The Bonds are issuable only as fully-registered bonds and, when issued, will be initially registered in the name of Cede & Co., as nominee of The Depository Trust Company, New York, New York ("DTC") pursuant to the book-entry-only system described herein.
 Beneficial ownership of the Bonds may be acquired in denominations of \$5,000 or integral multiples thereof.
 No physical delivery of the Bonds will be made to the purchasers thereof.
 Interest on and principal of the Bonds will be payable by The Bank of New York Mellon Trust Company, N.A., the initial Paying Agent/Registrar, to Cede & Co., which will make distribution of the amounts so paid to the beneficial owners of the Bonds.
 See "THE BONDS - Book-Entry-Only System."